NjotuAwasi/100-days-of-code/log.md

 ## Day 53:

-- earnt about replication in mongo db
+- Learnt about replication in mongo db

+## Day 54:

+- refactored code for my portfolio website